amit-barman/newscompanion/README.md

 # News Companion
 ----------------
-News companion is a Daily News app written in java.
+News companion is a Daily News Android app written in java.

 ## Screenshot